dgryski/go-perfbook/performance.md

 * Lazy synchronization; it's expensive, so duplicating work may be cheaper
 * things you can control: number of workers, batch size

+You need a mutex to protect shared mutable state.
+If you have lots of mutex contention, you need to either reduce the shared, or reduce the mutable.
+Two ways to reduce the shared are 1) shard the locks or 2) process independently and combine afterwards.
+To reduce mutable: well, make your data structure read-only

 ## Assembly

 * Stuff about writing assembly code for Go